 I know I need to slow down, maybe even decline some work to make time for self-care.
 I will.
 But listen, my lovely alcoholic readers, I do want to add this: No matter how busy or pressed for time, I always go to my meetings, meet with my sponsees, and pray all over the place.
 No matter how wacky I get, I know these actions are my only recourse against the disease that wants to ruin my life.
 On them, I never compromise, because if that monster ever escapes from my brain stem, it won’t compromise with me.

-POST SCRIPT, 2/8/15: It turns out I was asked to give a presentation on gear to this year’s Glacier Climbing Class, which I delivered yesterday in front of about 100 people.
-And out turns out I do have long term wilderness experience that proved valuable to climbers both new and old, for which everyone was extremely grateful.
+POST SCRIPT, 2/8/15: It turns out I was asked to give a presentation on gear to this year’s Glacier Climbing Class, which I delivered yesterday.
+And out turns out it did prove valuable to climbers both new and old, for which everyone was grateful.
 Who knew?
-I guess listening to my head-critics, once again, has proven a bad idea.